epochml/bylaws/_sources/title-1/chapter-1.md.txt

     upgrade, these communications must occur at least biweekly.

-4. Head sysadmins are in charge of managing credentials, and thus may certify other members of Technical Division to hold admin access to some systems and manage their permissions.
+4. Head sysadmins are in charge of managing credentials, and thus may certify other members of Services Division to hold admin access to some systems and manage their permissions.

-5. Since much trust must be placed in sysadmins and they have the power to cause extreme harm to Epoch in unique ways, Technical Division shall implement vetting processes of those holding admin access, and both Technical Division and Board have the power to recall a system administrator's access privileges (including a head sysadmin) with a formal vote.
+5. Since much trust must be placed in sysadmins and they have the power to cause extreme harm to Epoch in unique ways, Services Division shall implement vetting processes of those holding admin access, and both Services Division and Board have the power to recall a system administrator's access privileges (including a head sysadmin) with a formal vote.

-6. Technical Division is in charge of distributing cluster access credentials and managing access.
+6. Services Division is in charge of distributing cluster access credentials and managing access.
 While the cluster is intended to be open for all who need it, head sysadmins may deny a potential user credentials if they deem that the user poses a security or ethics